influxdata/docs-v2/content/influxdb/v2.4/reference/syntax/influxql/internals.md

 iterators can be created using `NewCallIterator()`.

 Some iterators are more complex or need to be implemented at a higher level.
-For example, the `DERIVATIVE()` needs to retrieve all points for a window first before performing the calculation.
+For example, the `DERIVATIVE()` function needs to retrieve all points for a window first before performing the calculation.
 This iterator is created by the engine itself and is never requested to be created by the lower levels.